Data Processing

 Stitch Images

-When you fly over a crop using UAV imagery, you can collect hundreds of photos that cover the entire field.
+When you fly over a crop collecting UAS imagery, you can collect hundreds of photos that cover the entire field.
 These images are not useful on their own, so part of data processing is to stitch all these images together.
 There is software readily available and user-friendly that can do this.
-One common software is Pix4D.
+One common software is Pix4D which can be accessed by purchasing a subscription.
 To create a mosaic from your images, you just need to upload them to the software and change the settings to your preference.
 This is where the GCP coordinates are used to correct any distortions.
+The challenge with stitching images is the processing time and computing power needed to run the software.
+In general, as the field size you are imaging increases, your project size will increase and require more RAM, CPU, storage space and processing time.

 Every one of these images you create is actually a matrix containing information.
 If you zoom in on any point within the matrix, the value of that pixel is an element in an array.
-The final processed image from an RGB sensor is 3 – 2D arrays laid on each other to create a matrix.
-Each array contains a number that corresponds with the reflectance in that wavelength.
-For example, in the red array, each pixel contains the value of the red reflectance within that pixel.
-In the green array, each pixel contains the value of the green reflectance within the area of that pixel.
-In the blue array, each pixel is assigned the value of the blue reflectance within the area of that pixel.
-Similarly, an image from the multispectral sensor is 5 - 2D arrays laid on each other to create a matrix.
+The final processed image from an RGB sensor is three, two-dimensional arrays laid on each other to create a matrix (Fig. 17).
+Similarly, an image from the example multispectral sensor is five, two-dimensional arrays laid on each other to create a matrix.
 Each array containing the values for the NIR and red-edge reflectance in addition to the RGB reflectance values.
 This is how the images can be used to extract objective information rather than subjective information.

 Create Shapefile